DominicMachado/DominicMachado.github.io/docs/latn-101-f20/cbl-practicum.md

 - **Topic of Discussion**: The problems of grammatical gender

 - **Homework**: In preparation of our discussion, please read this brief [article](https://medium.com/ad-meliora/gender-diversity-in-greek-and-latin-grammar-ten-ancient-discussions-df371fe19af8) on the concept of gender diversity in Latin.

+***

+## Final Projects

+Over the next three weeks, you will have the opportunity to finalize your group's lessons and have them published as a part of publicly-available repository that we will use next semester.
+The goal is to have a first draft ready by the end of the November 16/17 practicum and the entire project in final form by December 7/8 practicum.

+Additionally, you will submit a final reflection (300-500 words) on your experience in the CBL portion of the course.
+You will reflect on what you learned about the intersection of Latin and structures of power and how this relates to larger attempts to create a more just society.
+This reflection will be due by email on December 18 at 11:59 PM EST.